My Pet Center

 Catnip Doesn’t Affect All Cats

-How Should I Give Catnip to my Cat?
+How Should I Give Catnip to My Cat?

 Catnip can be used in several ways to make playtime more interesting and exciting or even to help your cat feel calm and relaxed.
 You’ll find a huge range of products containing catnip, or you could even have a go at growing your own!
 Try out a few different products to see what your cat likes best:

-In conclusion, cats can become happy, relaxed, and excited when they get a sniff of catnip because of the compound nepetalactone that’s found in the plant.
-Every cat has a slightly different response to catnip, with some cats not reacting at all.
-But it is a safe and non-toxic plant that you can use in a number of ways to enhance your cat's mental and physical well-being and make playtime more enjoyable.
-If you’ve just welcomed a new cat to your home, then catnip might be a fun way to help build a bond through play.
+In conclusion, cats can become happy, relaxed, and excited when they sniff catnip because of the compound nepetalactone found in the plant.
+Every cat responds slightly differently to catnip, with some cats not reacting.
+But it is a safe and non-toxic plant that you can use to enhance your cat's mental and physical well-being and make playtime more enjoyable.
+Catnip might be a fun way to help build a bond through play if you've just welcomed a new cat to your home.

 Frequently Asked Questions